Crime & Courts

 Man shot by police in East Anchorage after he fired at them, APD says

-Police shot a man early Monday in East Anchorage, striking him twice, after he fired a shotgun at two officers, the police department said early Monday.
+Police shot a man early Monday in East Anchorage, striking him twice, after he fired a shotgun at two officers, the police department said.
+It was the fifth incident in the past two months in which Anchorage police officers shot someone.

 The man was hospitalized with serious injuries.

-“Almost immediately after arriving at the scene, an officer advised at least one shot had been fired at the police,” the Anchorage Police Department said in a prepared statement.
+“Almost immediately after arriving at the scene, an officer advised at least one shot had been fired at the police,” the police department said in a prepared statement.

 After a confrontation, two officers fired their weapons and the man was struck in the lower and upper body.
 No officers were injured, police said.

-Criminal charges had not been filed by Monday morning, but there may be additional updates this week, Case said.
+Criminal charges had not been filed by Monday, but there may be additional updates this week, Case said.
 The department will hold another news conference on Thursday to provide additional information about the shooting, he said.

 ADVERTISEMENT